128technology/docs/docs/intro_upgrading.md

 The router upgrade process using the PCLI and the GUI is done in two stages: first, the software is downloaded, then it is installed.
 Using the `install128t` application steps through both of these processes.
 :::

-Requirements for upgrades now include configuring a user with super user (sudo) privileges.
-The SSH Root login is no longer available.
-If the existing version allows SSH Root login, it will be disabled during the upgrade.
+Requirements for upgrades now include configuring a user with super user (sudo) privileges. **SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a default user is configured with sudo privileges.

 ### Stopping the 128T Routing Software
 Before upgrading the 128T Routing Software, use the following procedure to stop the the software.